awsdocs/aws-cloudformation-user-guide/doc_source/quickref-iam.md

 ### <a name="quickref-iam-access-key-3"></a>

-You can also pass the AWS access key and secret key to an EC2 instance or Auto Scaling group defined in the template\.
+You can also pass the AWS access key and secret key to an Amazon EC2 instance or Auto Scaling group defined in the template\.
 The following `[AWS::EC2::Instance](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-instance.html)` declaration uses the `UserData` property to pass the access key and secret key for the `myaccesskey` resource\.

 #### JSON<a name="quickref-iam-example-4.json"></a>